Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 The Path Analyzer reports show top paths in various categories.
 Reports provide an introduction to the most interesting paths in the currently selected map, enabling you to quickly identify of good and bad paths.
-By default, there are 8 report categories available.
+By default, there are eight report categories available.
 Up to 10 paths are available for selection in each category.

 ### Highest visited {#highest-visited-report}